markeu/voopik-backend/README.md

 }
 ```

-### Non-functional

-- All code should be written in Javascript or Typescript.
-- Mitigations to handle high levels of traffic should be implemented.
-- Documentation and maintainability is a plus.

 ## Dataset

 You can find the necessary dataset along with its description and documentation in the [`data`](data/) directory.